GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex16f_OPTIONAL_data_presentation_CAZy_annotations.md

 The first thing we need to do is import these annotations into `R`.
 We will do this using the following workflow

+!!! quote ""
     1. Import `tidyverse` libraries for manipulating data tables
     1. Create an empty data.frame (master data.frame)
     1. Importing each of the text file into an `R`, then
         - Append a new column to the text file, consisting of the name of the bin
         - Select only the bin name and gene annotation from the imported table
         - Append the text table to the master data.frame

 First, we import our `R` libraries with the `library()` command.
 For this workflow, we need three libraries from the `tidyverse` package: